project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 ```

 For a metal like palladium, $U_e \approx 150 \, \rm eV$.
 This suggests that fusion rates for deuterium inside Palladium could be about 30 orders of magnitude larger than for $D_2$ in a gas.

+## Next up

+In the next fusion rates notebook, we'll calculate fusion rates more accurately by solving the Schrödinger equation.

 ```python